krisk0/heal_us_mara/readme.md

 Before spending 1000 piety, you see an option "Ask Mara to heal THIS_MANY people".
 After the ceremony you will see report: how many diseases and people were cured.
 Courtier is considered to be cured if at least one of his diseases is gone.

 Mara's healing is more useful for old and established liege and courtier and less useful for young rules and sinners.
-But, if you are not buying claims or reforming religion, you have no use for your piety.
+But, if you are not buying claims or reforming religion, you probably have no use for your piety.
 Thus the healing ceremony might be useful for young rulers, too.

+## Bonus effect

+If someone rejected-from-marriage-bed healed their sexually-transmitted-disease, they lose the rejected-from-marriage-bed status.
+This happens silently and automatically regardless of treatment method.

 ## Installation